Physics-informed neural networks for gravity currents reconstruction from limited data: Physics Informed Neural Networks for flow reconstruction

 \subsection{Training PINN}

 Before starting the training, several hyperparameters have to be chosen.
-These parameters encompass variables which determines the network structure and variables involved for solving the optimization problem~\eqref{eq:lossPINN}.
+These parameters encompass variables that determine the network structure and variables involved for solving the optimization problem~\eqref{eq:optprob}.
 A coarse grid search has been conducted over the hyperparameters space, which is not reported here.
 We give the retained values that achieve a good compromise between the model accuracy and the CPU time.

 The neural network $\mathcal{N}$ is composed of $8$ hidden layers with $250$ neurons and the Swish activation function~\cite{swishramachandran2017searching} is used for each hidden layer, while no activation function is applied on the output layer.
 The hyperbolic tangent activation has been considered as well but it leads to slightly less accurate results.